 Overall, up to now, the General Election process in Thailand is proceeding on schedule and smoothly.

-In addition, the EC also said that based on the weather conditions and the number of voters participating in the vote, it will flexibly adjust and extend the voting time in each constituency.
-As expected, the vote counting will be urgently carried out immediately after the end of the voting and the initial results may be announced at around 11pm on the same day.
+In addition, the EC also said that based on the weather conditions and the number of voters participating in the vote, they will flexibly adjust and extend the voting time in each constituency.
+As expected, the vote counting will be urgently carried out immediately after the end of the voting and the initial results can be announced at around 11pm on the same day.

 PV (VOV-Bangkok)